Why a 50% Carbohydrate Diet Gives Dogs Cancer

 - Add in some good quality fats (krill oil or starflower).

 - Make golden turmeric paste for dogs.
 As the link will show, there 14 independent studies that show turmeric fights cancer.

 - Pick up some good quality seaweed.
 It has some unbelievable anti-cancer properties.
 Here are 13 independent studies that show seaweeds fight cancer growth.
 We picked four of the main seaweeds used in these studies and put them in a highly popular product we call AC4.
-You have to be very careful making any sort of claims about cancer, we can only hope it will help and the testimonials tell us it does.
+You have to be very careful making any sort of claims about cancer, we can only hope it will help.